Employing Minors in New Jersey

 At what age is it legal for minors to begin working?

-- Clerical and office jobs in industrial wholesale, retail, service, and professional establishments.
+- Clerical and office jobs in industrial wholesale, retail, service, and professional establishment

 - Singers, models, entertainers, dancers, and theatrical work.